Hereloss/Bank-Tech-Test/README.md

 I would like the deposit feature to only accept deposits in numbers or pounds

 ### Process
+My approach was relatively simple.
+Firstly, I worked through the user stories (adding puts statements to print to the console any required details for usage), and then extracted them into the following additional classes:

+ATMPrinter
+Bank

+While under other circumstances (such as with a much larger project), I would outline my potential classes beforehand and consider how they interact before writing tests, because this project is comparatively small and the methodology I used to split out the classes, I decided that taking a complete test-driven approach to its design would be the most beneficial.
+During this I also ensured all the tests were set up independently, using Doubles and Mocks in the atm_spec file for this purpose.

 ## How to use
 ### Set up